Create clustered tables

 4. For Clustering order , enter between one and four comma-separated column names.

 5. Optional: In the Advanced options section, if you want to use a customer-managed encryption key, then select the Use a customer-managed encryption key (CMEK) option.
-By default, BigQuery encrypts customer content stored at rest by using a Google-owned and Google-managed key.
+By default, BigQuery encrypts customer content stored at rest by using a Google-owned and Google-managed encryption key.

 6. Click Create table .